THE COMMUNITY

-FRIENDS OF THE MUSEUM
+THE MUSEUM IN YOUTUBE

 THE COMPUTER MUSEUM OF KALLIO

-Home computing is back to the future!
+The computer culture is back to the future!

 "It's like a computer shop from 1984!"